PAIR-code/lit/website/sphinx_src/components.md

 The UI supports multiple options for analysis, including:

-*   Select from pre-defined target sequences, or explain generations from the model.
+*   Select from predefined target sequences, or explain generations from the model.
 *   Different salience methods, including [Gradient Norm](#gradient-norm) and [Gradient-dot-Input](#gradient-dot-input).